jhnbyrn/951-KLR-PAGES/dme_lambda_code_walkthrough.md

 	else:
 		r1:r0 = 1B:1C = 32767, i.e 1
 		clear 24h.2 (unused)
+apply the correction to the r7:r6 fuel value # via 16x16 mul routine multiply by 2
 ```

-So 24h.7 is the flag that indicates we're in the rich/lean timer phase.
+So 24h.4 is the flag that indicates we're in the rich/lean timer phase.
 And 24h.3 indicates that we're in the lambda neutral timer phase.
 To see how these flags work, let's consider a a few hypothetical examples.

 Let's say there was previously a correction for a rich or lean condition, and 24h.7 is set.
 Suppose that we have entered the above code with the lambda condition having just changed to neutral.
 Then 24h.3 will get set, and the timer 3F will get initialized with the value 66.
 But until the timer reaches zero, 24h.7 remains set, so the ```jc	X0b42``` instruction will run and the correction will still happen, with whatever update was calculated earlier.
 Now suppose the neutral condition persists long enough for the timer to reach zero.
 Then 24h.7 gets cleared, and the correction will get neutralized at 0B38.